kamildzierzak/kamildzierzak/README.md

 ## Hi 👋, I'm Kamil

 ## About Me
-I'm a CS student at PJATK, aspiring to become a great full-stack dev one day.
+I'm a last year CS student at PJATK, aspiring to become a great full-stack dev one day 😊.

 - ⚒️ I’m currently working on some freelance projects, mainly websites.
 I keep them private.
 Because i have to 😔
 - 😏 I'm working on my personal projects too, but I keep them private as well.
 At least for now!